Featured Story:

 Not The Only Thing In Need Of Maintenance

-(We’re closed for maintenance, and have shut off all the exterior lights, including those in drive-thru.
+(We’re closed for maintenance and have shut off all the exterior lights, including those in the drive-thru.
 We also put a sign on the drive-thru menu stating we’re closed.
-A car pulls into drive-thru, and I put on a headset.
-All of this takes places via drive-thru speaker.)
+A car pulls into the drive-thru, and I put on a headset.
+All of this takes place via the drive-thru speaker.)

 Me: “Hi, I’m sorry, but we’re currently closed for maintenance.
 Our other location down the street will be happy to serve you.”